shafayetShafee/ggplot2_notes/R/ggplot2_from_Ced.md

 -   <a href="#modify-color-palettes-afterwards"
     id="toc-modify-color-palettes-afterwards">Modify Color Palettes
     Afterwards</a>
+-   <a href="#working-with-themes" id="toc-working-with-themes">Working with
+    Themes</a>
+    -   <a href="#change-the-font-of-all-text-elements-of-the-plot"
+        id="toc-change-the-font-of-all-text-elements-of-the-plot">Change the
+        font of all Text elements of the plot</a>
+    -   <a href="#change-the-size-of-all-elements"
+        id="toc-change-the-size-of-all-elements">Change the size of all
+        elements</a>
+    -   <a href="#change-the-size-of-all-line-and-rect-elements"
+        id="toc-change-the-size-of-all-line-and-rect-elements">Change the size
+        of all line and Rect Elements</a>
+    -   <a href="#create-my-own-theme" id="toc-create-my-own-theme">Create my
+        Own theme</a>

 > **DISCLAIMER**: This note is fundamentally a copied version of [this
 > amazing tutorial by CÉDRIC